 After Reaching Belahiya, Nepal

-You too, can find a shared car and reach Bhairawah bus park from where you will find direct or connecting buses towards your next destination.
-You can also find direct buses to Pokhara, Kathmandu, and other destinations from Belahiya.
+If you are unable to get a bus from Belahiya, you can find a shared car and reach Bhairawah bus park from where you will find direct or connecting buses towards your next destination.

 Travel Tip: If you haven’t already been there, I suggest making a stop in Lumbini for a night or two.
 After Lumbini, you can go to Tansen for a couple of nights and from there, continue your journey further.
 Although I haven’t been there yet, you should also consider visiting Chitwan National Park.